-As a recipient of federal financial assistance, the City of Saginaw must provide access to individuals with limited ability to speak, write, or understand the English language.
-The City of Saginaw will not restrict an individual in any way from the enjoyment of any advantage or privilege enjoyed by others receiving any service, financial aid, or other benefit under its programs or projects.
+As a recipient of federal financial assistance, the City of Lathrup Village must provide access to individuals with limited ability to speak, write, or understand the English language.
+The City of Lathrup Village will not restrict an individual in any way from the enjoyment of any advantage or privilege enjoyed by others receiving any service, financial aid, or other benefit under its programs or projects.
 Individuals may not be subjected to criteria or methods of administration which cause adverse impact because of their race, color, or national origin, or have the effect of defeating or substantially impairing accomplishment of the objectives of the program because of race, color or national origin.
-Therefore, the primary goals and objectives of the City of Saginaw's Title VI Program are:
+Therefore, the primary goals and objectives of the City of Lathrup Village's Title VI Program are:

 - 1. To assign roles, responsibilities, and procedures for ensuring compliance with Title VI of the Civil Rights Act of 1964 and related regulations and directives; - 2.
-To ensure that people affected by City of Saginaw programs and projects receive the services, benefits, and opportunities to which they are entitled without regard to race, color, national origin, age, sex, or disability; - 3.
-To prevent discrimination in City of Saginaw programs and activities, whether those programs and activities are federally funded or not; - 4.
+To ensure that people affected by the City of Lathrup Village's programs and projects receive the services, benefits, and opportunities to which they are entitled without regard to race, color, national origin, age, sex, or disability; - 3.
+To prevent discrimination in the City of Lathrup Village programs and activities, whether those programs and activities are federally funded or not; - 4.
 To establish procedures for identifying impacts in any program, service, or activity that may create illegal adverse discrimination on any person because of race, color, national origin, age, sex, or disability; or on minority populations, low-income populations, the elderly, and all interested persons and affected Title VI populations; - 5.
-To establish procedures to annually review Title VI compliance within specific program areas within the City of Saginaw; - 6.
-To set forth procedures for filing and processing complaints by persons who believe they have been subjected to illegal discrimination under Title VI in City of Saginaw services, programs or activities.
+To establish procedures to annually review Title VI compliance within specific program areas within the City of Lathrup Village; - 6.
+To set forth procedures for filing and processing complaints by persons who believe they have been subjected to illegal discrimination under Title VI in the City of Lathrup Village services, programs or activities.

-As the sub-recipient of federal transportation funds, the City of Saginaw must comply with federal and state laws and with related statutes to ensure equal access and opportunity to all persons with respect to transportation services, facilities, activities and programs without regard to race, color, religion, national origin, sex, socio-economic status, or geographical location.
+As the sub-recipient of federal transportation funds, the City of Lathrup Village must comply with federal and state laws, and related statutes, to ensure equal access and opportunity to all persons, with respect to transportation services, facilities, activities, and programs, without regard to race, color, religion, national origin, sex, socio-economic status, or geographical location.
 Every effort will be made to prevent discrimination in any program or activity, whether those programs and activities are federally funded or not, as guaranteed by the Civil Rights Restoration Act of 1987.

-The City of Saginaw shall also ensure that their sub-recipients adhere to state and federal law and include in all written agreements or contracts assurances that the sub-recipient must comply with Title VI and other related statutes.
-The City of Saginaw, as a sub-recipient who distributes federal transportation funds, shall monitor their sub-recipients for voluntary compliance with Title VI.
-In the event that non-compliance is discovered, the City of Saginaw will make a good faith effort to ensure that the sub-recipient corrects any deficiencies arising out of complaints related to Title VI; and that sub-recipients will proactively gauge the impacts of any program or activity on minority populations and low-income populations, the elderly, persons with disabilities, all interested persons and affected Title VI populations.
+The City of Lathrup Village shall also ensure that their sub-recipients adhere to state and federal law and include in all written agreements or contracts, assurances that the sub-recipient must comply with Title VI and other related statutes.
+The City of Lathrup Village, as a sub-recipient who distributes federal transportation funds, shall monitor their sub-recipients for voluntary compliance with Title VI.
+In the event that non-compliance is discovered, the City of Lathrup Village will make a good faith effort to ensure that the sub-recipient corrects any deficiencies arising out of complaints related to Title VI; and that sub-recipients will proactively gauge the impacts of any program or activity on minority populations and low-income populations, the elderly, persons with disabilities, all interested persons and affected Title VI populations.